INFORMATION FOR PATIENTS BEING SEEN FACE to FACE AT PHYSIO FOR ALL

 – Couches are covered with plastic to allow disinfection

-- All fabric equipment has been removed (chairs, towels, covers….).
-We will not be providing shorts as usual
+– All fabric equipment has been removed (chairs, towels, covers….).
+Pillows are covered with plastic.

 – We will use minimal physiotherapy & exercise equipment and if in use only if they can be protected/disinfected